 It is essentially the ability to discern right action and take right action.
 When King Solomon, often considered the wisest man to ever live, prayed to God for wisdom, God told him he had asked for, “understanding to discern what is right.”
 (1 Kings 3:11).
 He gave Solomon the ability to “discern good from evil” (1 Kings 3:9) and take the best action to help not only himself, but also his people.

 Wisdom grows from experience.
 When you have an experience and you process and understand it, you gain wisdom from it.

-Even more than that, wisdom requires a bone-deep understanding of the fact that you and everyone around you has the same immeasurable and intrinsic worth.
+Even more than that, a wise person has a bone-deep understanding of the fact that you and everyone around you has the same immeasurable and intrinsic worth.
 You are worth the same as anyone else, not more and not less.
-When Solomon prayed for wisdom, he couched his prayer in a deep desire to do right for his people.
+When Solomon prayed to be wise, he couched his prayer in a deep desire to do right for his people.
 He did not consider himself better than them, even though he was their king.
 Rather, he considered them to have incalculable worth of their own.